ec209/re-team-manual/source/documentation/performance-platform.md

 ### Stagecraft

-Stagecraft is the internal management django application for managing the performance platform.
+Stagecraft is the internal management Django application for managing the Performance Platform.
 It also is the canonical source for dashboard configuration which is available publicly.

-A.K.A the `admin api`
+It's also known as the "admin API".

 - [Source code](https://github.com/alphagov/stagecraft)
 - [App (Prod)](https://performance-platform-stagecraft-production.cloudapps.digital)